nitya-balaji/advanced-house-price-prediction/README.md

 **File:** `house prices prediction.ipynb`

 #### Model: Random Forest Regressor
+- Random Forest is an ensemble learning method that combines predictions from multiple decision trees to produce more accurate and stable results, making it well-suited for regression tasks with complex feature interactions like house price prediction
 - **Algorithm:** Ensemble of 100 decision trees
 - **Random State:** 42 (for reproducibility)